 It is announced that Britain will buy Polaris nuclear missiles from the US.

-The Profumo Affair - a scandal erupts after it emerges that a government minister, John Profumo, has shared the affections of a girl, Christine Keeler, with a Soviet diplomat.
+The Profumo Affair – a scandal erupts after it emerges that a government minister, John Profumo, has ‘shared the affections’ of a girl, Christine Keeler, with a Soviet diplomat.

 The Rolling Stones have their first No 1, It’s All Over Now.

-Fittingly, the last judicial hangings in Britain took place simultaneously on 13th August when Gwynne Evans was executed at Strangeways Prison, Manchester, and Peter Allen was executed in Walton, Liverpool, both for the murder of John West.
+The last judicial hangings in Britain took place simultaneously on 13th August when Gwynne Evans was executed at Strangeways Prison, Manchester, and Peter Allen was executed in Walton, Liverpool, both for the murder of John West.

 The Labour Party wins the General Election and Harold Wilson becomes Prime Minister.

 Time magazine publishes an article about Swinging London.
 The model Twiggy is named “The Face of 1966”.

-Britain's first credit card, Barclaycard, is launched.
+Britain’s first credit card, Barclaycard, was launched.